acgetchell/mundus-atrox/src/journals/third.md

 *Harbin* offers them the use of the jail in the basement, and after a few tense moments with the Dwarves *CoralKing* decides to stay with *Yeemik* to ensure no shenanigans.

-*Harbin* offers a bounty of 100gp if the party will clear out the Orcs harrassing travelers on the **Triboar Trail** to the East.
+*Harbin* offers a bounty of 100gp if the party will clear out the Orcs harassing travelers on the **Triboar Trail** to the East.
 The group considers it. *Geral* asks where a healer might be found and *Harbin* replies that someone occasionally tends the **Shrine of Luck**.

 No one is at the **Shrine of Luck**, so *Tasbros* and *Tysnera* decide to do their meditations there while the rest of the party rests at the **Stonehill Inn**.